abyteintime/stitchkit/docs/muscript/incompatibilities.md

 - `Byte`, `Int`, and `Float` may convert between each other freely.
 These automatic conversions are not performed since every one (except `Byte` to `Int`) incurs a precision loss.
-The `Byte` to `Int` conversion is not performed implicitly for consistency sake, but this rule may be relaxed in the future.
+The `Byte` to `Int` or `Float` conversion is not performed implicitly for consistency sake, but this rule may be relaxed in the future.
 - Implicit conversions on parameters marked `coerce`.
 MuScript ignores `coerce` and always requires an explicit conversion, since that's less prone to errors and makes performance more predictable (since `String()` conversions are not exactly cheap.)